-Watch: Sean Spicer Roasted on Social Media After 'Dancing With the Stars' Debut
+Sean Spicer's Glorious Puffy Neon Blouse for 'DWTS' Makes Waves

-Former White House press secretary Sean Spicer took to the dance floor in a dazzling green blouse on Monday night for his debut on ABC’s Dancing with the Stars on Monday, and the social media roast kicked off immediately.
+Former White House press secretary Sean Spicer took to the dance floor in a dazzling green blouse Monday night for his debut on ABC’s Dancing with the Stars, and viewers expressed a mixture of delight, horror, and confusion.

 “Shame on ABC for normalizing Sean Spicer and for making this pop up in my timeline a million times and searing images into my eyes I can never forget,” said one user on Twitter.